acg-team/Bioinfo4B/Script.md

 			cd Genomics
 			ls
 ```
 - First, set the environment that will have all the packages we need.
+Thisa will take about 15 minutes.
 ```
 			conda env create -f environment.yaml
 			conda activate Env_Bioinfo4B
 ```
-- Then get your short reads from the Reads folder.
-Choose theone based on the number you’re assigned to.
+- Meanwhile, get your short reads using the sra-toolkit.
+For this, you'll actually install the program yourself.
+Go to the website: https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit  Follow the instructions to download and install the toolkit.
+Open a tab in your terminal, make sure that the environment creation code is still running.

+Table for who works on which reads:
+Daniela: SRR1583053
+Daniel:  SRR1583055
+Eric:    SRR1583057
+Jonathan:SRR1583059
+Kevin:   SRR1583061
+Mark:    SRR1583063
 ```
 			cp <type here the ID of the person’s genome assigned to you>.fastq.gz reads.fastq.gz gunzip reads.fastq.gz